 "rock in a forest"

 Wildcard searches can be used when you do not know the exact term you are searching for, or if you wish to look at variations of your search term.

 e.g., to find results that match text or test, you can use the ? symbol and search for:

-e.g., to find results that match test, tests, tester, testing, or any other variation that begins with test, search for:
+e.g., to find results that match test, testament, testicle, testify, and other words that begin with test, search for:

 The * symbol can be used in the middle of a term.